 Performance can be the most common driving factor for some people.
 No one likes working on a slow computer.
 Hard drive performance impacts largely on a computer performance and it has the following attributes:

 Broadly there are two interfaces which are common for hard drives: Serial ATA (SATA) and IDE (or ATA).
 Before these a SCSI interface was used go to get high performance on desktops but it has become limited to only server storage.

 IDE interfaces are most commonly used in personal computers.
-In IDE there are number of speeds like ATA/33 to ATA/133.
+In IDE there is the number of speeds like ATA/33 to ATA/133.
 The most common speed standard is ATA/100 which also supports previous versions.
 The number indicates the maximum bandwidth in megabytes per second that the interface can bear.
-That said, ATA/100 interface is capable to support 100 MB/sec.
-At this time no hard drive can reach to these sustained transfer rates.
+That said, the ATA/100 interface is capable to support 100 MB/sec.
+At this time no hard drive can reach these sustained transfer rates.

 For Multiple Devices